 \section{Abstract}

 We study the problem of clustering $T$ trajectories of length $H$, each generated by one of $K$ unknown ergodic Markov chains over a finite state space of size $S$.
-The goal is to accurately group trajectories according to their underlying generative model.
-We begin by deriving an instance-dependent, high-probability lower bound on the clustering error rate, governed by the weighted KL divergence between the transition kernels of the chains.
-We then present a novel two-stage clustering algorithm.
-In Stage I, we apply spectral clustering using a new injective Euclidean embedding for ergodic Markov chains—a contribution of independent interest that enables sharp concentration results.
-Stage II refines the initial clusters via a single step of likelihood-based reassignment.
-Our method achieves a near-optimal clustering error with high probability, under the conditions $H = \widetilde{\Omega}(\gamma_\ps^{-1} (S^2 \vee \pi_{\min}^{-1}))$ and $TH = \widetilde{\Omega}(\gamma_\ps^{-1} S^2)$, where $\pi_{\min}$ is the minimum stationary probability of a state across the $K$ chains and $\gamma_\ps$ is the minimum pseudo-spectral gap.
-These requirements provide significant improvements, if not at least comparable, to the state-of-the-art guarantee~\citep{kausik2023mixture}, and moreover, our algorithm offers a key practical advantage: unlike existing approach, it requires no prior knowledge of model-specific quantities (e.g., separation between kernels or visitation probabilities).
-We conclude by discussing the inherent gap between our upper and lower bounds, providing insights into the unique structure of this clustering problem.
+We derive an instance-dependent, high-probability lower bound on the clustering error rate, governed by the stationary-weighted KL divergence between transition kernels.
+We then propose a two-stage algorithm: Stage I applies spectral clustering via a new injective Euclidean embedding for ergodic Markov chains, a contribution of independent interest enabling sharp concentration results; Stage II refines clusters with a single likelihood-based reassignment step.
+We prove that our algorithm achieves near-optimal clustering error with high probability under reasonable requirements on $T$ and $H$.
+Preliminary experiments support our approach, and we conclude with discussions of its limitations and extensions.

-\section{Introduction}
+\section{INTRODUCTION}

 Clustering, or community detection for graphs, is a fundamental statistical problem with applications across diverse scientific disciplines, including social science, biology, and statistical physics~\citep{mclachlan2019finite,kiselev2019rna,ezugwu2022clustering,fortunato2010graphs}.
-The precise statistical characterization of clustering has been rigorously investigated under various probabilistic frameworks, such as stochastic block models (SBMs; \cite{abbe2018sbm}), Gaussian mixture models (GMMs; \cite{lu2016gmm,loffler2021gmm,chen2024gmm}), and block Markov chains (BMCs; \cite{sanders2020bmc,jedra2023bmdp}).
+The precise statistical characterization of clustering has been rigorously investigated under various probabilistic frameworks, such as stochastic block models (SBMs, \cite{abbe2018sbm}), Gaussian mixture models (GMMs, \cite{lu2016gmm,loffler2021gmm,chen2024gmm}), and block Markov chains (BMCs, \cite{sanders2020bmc,jedra2023bmdp}).